Regional Network: RAPMs and Faculty Tutors (Pain)

 The FPM manages a network of Regional Advisors and Faculty Tutors

-These local trainers advise upon, quality assure and sign off on Pain Medicine training.
+These local trainers deliver, advise upon, quality assure and sign off on Pain Medicine training.

 More information about the FPM's quality management framework is available on this page.